yash-sharma1/docs-site/docs/faq.md

 asset from other block chains.

 For example, on the Binance Chain testnet, you can see `BTC.B`, which is a pegged (tethered) token for the real BTC running on Bitcoin network.
-`BTC.B` runs on Binance Chain, and cannot be directly transferred/deposited/withdrawed to Bitcoin network directly (coming soon).
+`BTC.B` runs on Binance Chain, and cannot be directly transferred/deposited/withdrawed to Bitcoin network directly.

-When the real mainnet comes in, these pegged tokens can be deposited back to Binance.com.
+When the real mainnet comes in, there can be 2 ways for these pegged tokens to be deposited/withdrawed:

+1. via interoperability among different chains.
+This would be done via Atomic Swap, which may be very slow, so users may have to deposit onto/withdraw into Binance Chain.
+2. via Binance.com, which is slow but a bit faster than Atomic Swap.
 For example, when you withdraw `BTC.B` or Bitcoin BTC from Binance.com accounts, you would have a choice to withdraw it as the Bitcoin BTC or Binance Chain `BTC.B`.
 So can be the case for other coins, especially the ERC20 ones.

+Either of the two are not available yet, but on their way to come.
+Your feedback during testnet phase would be heard.

 Please do __NOT__ try to transfer anything on existing network to Binance Chain testnet, you may experience loss by doing so, because testnet doesn't run with real coins.